morinlab/lymphopedia/Home.md

 To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table or explore the genes nominated by [individual studies](Papers).

 ## Definitions

-**Tier 1**
+**Tier 2 Genes**

-**Tier 2**
+Any gene described as significantly or recurrently mutated in one or more types of B-cell lymphoma is initially assigned to Tier 2 for that entity.
+The study describing the mutation of that gene in a particular entity is considered the originating study.

-Any gene attributed to one or more types of B-cell lymphoma in a study is initially assigned to Tier 2 for that entity.
+**Tier 1 Genes**

 ```mermaid
 ---